Chemotherapy for Chronic Myelomonocytic Leukemia (CMML)

 These drugs are given as a shot under the skin or as an infusion into your blood (IV), often for several days in a row, followed by several weeks off.

-A newer drug, known as Inqovi, combines decitabine with cedazuridine, which helps stop the decitabine from being broken down in the digestive system.
-This allows the drug to be taken by mouth as a tablet, typically once a day for 5 days in a row, which is repeated every 4 weeks.
+• Inqovi is a newer drug that combines decitabine with cedazuridine, which helps stop the decitabine from being broken down in the digestive system.
+This allows the drug to be taken by mouth as a tablet, typically once a day for 5 days in a row.
+This is repeated every 4 weeks.

 Side effects of hypomethylating agents are usually mild and rarely lead to stopping treatment.
 Still, these drugs can have some of the same side effects as standard chemo drugs, including: